-To more accurately reflect the one year accelerated nursing program for college graduates, we are changing our name to CEIN/BS.
-Students will earn 6 graduate credits and be eligible for admission to the Graduate School.
+To more accurately reflect the one year accelerated nursing program for college graduates, we have changed our name to CEIN/BS.
 The new name showcases the fact that, while earning a certificate in nursing, graduates are also eligible to earn a second bachelor’s degree in nursing.

 The CEIN/BS program is offered on four UConn campuses …Avery Point, Stamford, Storrs and Waterbury!

 Purpose and Program Objectives

 The CEIN/BS program is designed to:

 - provide an opportunity to be a Registered Nurse (RN) in an efficient and focused manner for those with a bachelor’s degree in another field,